-Important enrollment information and deadlines:
+Important enrollment information

-- Students are responsible for verifying their enrollment in this class. - Schedule adjustments should be made by the deadlines published in the Schedule of Classes.
-(Deadlines each semester are published in the Schedule of Classes available from the Registrar's Website registrar.gmu.edu.) - Last day to add: 9/5 - Last day to drop (no tuition penalty): 9/5 - Last day to drop (33% tuition penalty): 9/19 - Final drop deadline (67% tuition penalty): 9/29 - After the last day to drop a class, withdrawing from this class requires the approval of the dean and is only allowed for nonacademic reasons. - Undergraduate students may choose to exercise a selective withdrawal during the selective withdrawal period (10/2-10/27).
-For details, see: http://chssundergrad.gmu.edu/forms/withdrawal/selective
+- · Students are responsible for verifying their enrollment in this class. - Schedule adjustments should be made by the deadlines published in the Schedule of Classes.
+(Deadlines each semester are published in the Schedule of Classes available from the Registrar's Website registrar.gmu.edu.) - Labor Day, university closed: 9/7 - Last day to add: 9/8 - Last day to drop with no tuition penalty: 9/8 - Last day to drop with a 33% tuition penalty: 9/15 - Final drop deadline (67% tuition penalty): 10/2.
+After the last day to drop a class, withdrawing from this class requires the approval of the dean and is only allowed for nonacademic reasons. - Selective withdrawal period (undergraduates only): 10/5-10/30.
+Undergraduate students may choose to exercise a selective withdrawal.
+See the Schedule of Classes for selective withdrawal procedures. - Columbus Day recess: 10/12.
+Monday classes meet Tuesday; Tuesday classes do not meet this week. - Thanksgiving recess: 11/25-29.